ObuchiYuki/yswift/README.md

 Swift version of [yjs](https://github.com/yjs/yjs).

-[y-uniffi](https://github.com/y-crdt/y-uniffi) is a great yjs Swift implementation though, I have created a completely Swift reimplementation of yjs, as I do not yet have a nested Map, UndoManager, etc. implementation in y-uniffi
+[y-uniffi](https://github.com/y-crdt/y-uniffi) is a great yjs Swift implementation though, I have created a completely Swift reimplementation of yjs, as y-uniffi dose not yet have a nested Map, UndoManager, etc. implementation.

 ##### Important